WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### #twoweeks

-The #twoweeks is a fun inside joke often used in the Wasabu documentation and, more generally, in the Internet community.
+The #twoweeks is a fun inside joke often used in the Wasabi documentation and, more generally, in the Internet community.
 In the case of Wasabi documentation, it usually indicates the arrival of a new function or update, to which the future date is still uncertain.

 Eg. "Lightning Network is coming to Wasabi in #twoweeks"